ur0n2/dotfiles-for-windows/README.md

 # Dotfiles for Windows
-- If you're computer to formatted. "dotfiles-for-windows" makes compact to you'r computing environment for high working performance.
+- If you're computer to formatted. "dotfiles-for-windows" makes compact to you're computing environment for high working performance.
 - "dotfiles-for-windows" is oriented a pure windows environment.
 - You can used to windows super key that is "Win + R"
 - You can used in intranet.
 For example, route command, intranet auto login, messenger and etc.
-- ~~In fact, this setting is optimize to me.~~
 - Test OS(PASS): Windows 7 Pro x64, Windows Server 2012 R2 x64, Windows 10 Pro RS2 x64